helloitsxinyi/helloitsxinyi/README.md

 - a one-stop career platform with 5,000 users (TypeScript, React, Firebase)

 My other areas of interest include Machine Learning, Tech For Good and knowledge sharing.
 My previous workshops include:
-- Clean Code and software craftsmanship for scientists at a Swiss research institute
+- Clean Code and software craftsmanship for scientists at a Swiss research institute (Python)
-- Linux for systems administrators at a global pharmaceutical company
+- Linux for systems administrators at a global pharmaceutical company (Linux, Bash)

 Always open to global opportunities and relocation - feel free to reach out at https://www.linkedin.com/in/xinyitay/ !